Madison Square Garden: Q3 Earnings Insights - Benzinga

 Past Earnings Performance

-Last quarter the company beat on EPS by $0.02 which was followed by a 2.84% increase in the share price the next day.
+Last quarter the company missed on EPS by $0.93 which was followed by a 1.11% drop in the share price the next day.

 Here's a look at Madison Square Garden's past performance: